ajnelson/regxml_extractor/README.md

 ### Hivex

-A version of Hivex that generates RegXML can be found [here](https://github.com/ajnelson/hivex.git), in the branch 'nelson_ifip12'.
+A version of Hivex that generates RegXML can be found [here](https://github.com/ajnelson/hivex.git), in the branch '`regxml`'.
 Package dependencies are equivalent to the [upstream hivex](https://github.com/libguestfs/hivex.git).

+Building in OS X is a slight bit trickier.
+Please read this section and the following subsections on OS X before proceeding.

 Git source can be retrieved with: